vbotka/ansible-freebsd-postinstall/README.md

 #freebsd_use_packages: true
 ```

-Optionally the packages can be built by [freebsd_poudriere](https://galaxy.ansible.com/vbotka/freebsd_poudriere) and installed by [freebsd_packages](https://galaxy.ansible.com/vbotka/freebsd_packages)
+Optionally, the packages can be built by [freebsd_poudriere](https://galaxy.ansible.com/vbotka/freebsd_poudriere) and installed by [freebsd_packages](https://galaxy.ansible.com/vbotka/freebsd_packages)

 ## freebsd_use_packages